SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

-Can the medication that he was taking (stratera and concerta)at the time prior to being diagnosed influence the mood swings?
+Can the medication that he was taking (strattera and concerta)at the time before being diagnosed influence the mood swings?

-We believe it is possible that these medications exacerbate the illness long term, and we know that these medications often immediately worsen mood states.
+We believe these medications may exacerbate the illness long term, and we know that these medications often immediately worsen mood states.

 Are they hereditary?

 Bipolar Disorder has a strong genetic basis, but we don't entirely understand it.